maliilyas/bank_transaction/README.md

 This is intended to show simple working of a bank in terms of transaction.
 The following usecases are entertained:
 * Predefined users for sake of simplicity no api for creating a customer is defined.
 It is assumed that username are unique so no validation is done if we have more than the same usernames.
 * Validation of Iban, for simplicity only Iban in Germany are allowed.
-* Validation for Transaction's time, only future transactions are entertained, but they are not scheduled for sake of simplicity.
+* Validation for Transaction's time, now and future transactions are entertained, but they are not scheduled for sake of simplicity.
 * For simplicity, only EURO currency is supported.
 ## Technologies
 Respecting the requirements, the following technologies are used: